-Since joining NOAA as JPSS Director in late 2011, his major accomplishments include stabilizing and streamlining the program to tighten its focus on the weather mission while avoiding over $2 billion in cost; overseeing the successful transition of the Suomi National Polar Partnership (the first JPSS mission) satellite to NOAA operations and its continued successful operations in support of the NOAA weather mission; launch of the Total Solar Irradiance (TSI) Calibration Transfer Experiment (TCTE) in 2013 with support of the U.S. Air Force; and building strong partnerships to achieve the NOAA mission at reduced cost, to provide greater return for American taxpayers.
-These partnerships include NASA, which staffs most of the JPSS Program and is the acquisition Center of Excellence for NOAA satellite programs and a satellite communication services partner; the U.S. Department of Defense, a key user of JPSS services and data as well as a provider of data to support NOAA’s mission; the European Meteorological Satellite Agency (EUMETSAT), NOAA’s primary partner in providing two orbit global polar weather/environmental satellite coverage; the Japanese Aerospace Exploration Agency (JAXA) for the Global Climate Observing Mission – Water 1 (GCOM-W1) which contributes moisture data to the JPSS mission; and the U.S. National Science Foundation for Antarctic data reception.
+Since joining NOAA as JPSS Director in late 2011, his major accomplishments include stabilizing and streamlining the program to tighten its focus on the weather mission while avoiding over $2 billion in cost; overseeing the successful transition of the Suomi National Polar Partnership (the first JPSS mission) satellite to NOAA operations and its continued successful operations in support of the NOAA weather mission; adding Polar Follow-On JPSS-3 and JPSS-4 missions to the program; and building strong partnerships to achieve the NOAA mission at reduced cost to provide greater return for American taxpayers.
+These partnerships include NASA, the U.S. Department of Defense, the European Meteorological Satellite Agency (EUMETSAT), the Japanese Aerospace Exploration Agency (JAXA) and the U.S. National Science Foundation.